 Abstract Art About Endangered Birds & Endangered Languages

-My new abstract artwork has a fiberart sensibility even though the feathers are now fabricated from recycled, fused and sewn plastic bags.
-The plastic feathers are screen printed with images of endangered birds and text about species extinction including excerpts from Rachel Carson’s Silent Spring.
-This seminal work not only inspired a worldwide ecology movement, but also inspired my own ecological artwork and consciousness about habitat fragmentation.
-Through my research I have become aware of endangered languages that are also at risk of becoming extinct.
-We are collecting text in various indigenous languages like Purepecha from Michoacán, Zoque and Yakme from Chiapas and Yiddish and Ladino.
-I continue to be influenced by Latin American textile artists, and ceremonial art created by indigenous Amazonian artists and West African artists whose objects were often decorated with plumage.
-I spend a lot of time looking at innovative textile and mixed media artists including Olga de Amaral, El Anatsui and Rachid Koraïchi.
+My new abstract artwork retains a fiber art sensibility despite being constructed from recycled, fused and sewn plastic bags.
+The plastic feathers are screen printed with images of endangered birds and overprinted with text about species extinction including excerpts from Rachel Carson’s Silent Spring.
+This seminal work not only inspired a worldwide ecology movement, but also inspired my own ecologically conscious artwork and awareness about the perils of habitat fragmentation.
+Thousands of indigenous languages are at risk of becoming extinct.
+I have collected text in Purepecha from Michoacán, Zoque and Yakme from Chiapas and Yiddish and Ladino.
+I continue to be influenced by ceremonial art created by indigenous Amazonian artists whose ritual objects are often decorated with plumage.
+I’m inspired by innovative textile and mixed media artists including Olga de Amaral, El Anatsui and Rachid Koraïchi.